Tuesday 16 April 2024, from 10:00 am

 - Early English or Italian song from the 16th or 17th

-- A song from the 19th or 20th century sung in German, French or other European language.
+- A song from the 19th or 20th century sung in German, French or another European language.

 - An aria from an opera, to be sung in the original language, with or without recitative.

 - An aria from an oratorio, in the original language or in English, with or without recitative.

 A cash prize of £300 will be awarded to the highest-placed accompanist.

-As well as for the performance of a balanced and well-designed programme, the prize will be awarded to the performers with the most refined and developed sense of stagecraft – competitors will find themselves adjudicated not only on the depth of their musicianship but on how they present themselves, introduce their musical programme and generally connect with an audience.
-The two videos below show performances from the 2019 and 2018 Competitions together with interviews with the adjudicators who explain what they are looking for from winning entries.
+The prizes will be awarded not only for the performance of a balanced and well-designed programme but also for the most refined and developed sense of stagecraft.
+Competitors will find themselves adjudicated not only on the depth of their musicianship but also on how they present themselves and generally connect with an audience.
+A verbal introduction to the musical programme is an integral part of the performance.